ramizasoft/prism/_bmad-output/implementation-artifacts/1-3-custom-template-loader-the-thin-client-pattern.md

 ### Completion Notes List

-- ✅ Added `TemplateLoader` listener to register the `prism::` namespace pointing at engine `resources/views` via Jigsaw config.
+- ✅ Added `TemplateLoader` listener to register the `prism::` namespace pointing at engine `resources/views`.
+- ✅ **Zero-Config Implementation**: Refactored `BuildCommand` to automatically inject the `TemplateLoader` registration if `bootstrap.php` is missing in the client repo.
+- ✅ Refactored `TemplateLoader` to use a clean `ALIASES` constant and robust `realpath` resolution.
-- ✅ Added core test component `prism::test` and wired bootstrap registration during builds.
+- ✅ Fixed duplicate content in core test component `prism::test`.
-- ✅ Refined `BuildCommand` to invoke Jigsaw with auto-prepended autoload, ensuring helper availability in Laravel Zero context.
-- ✅ Feature test exercises end-to-end build from a thin client stub, asserting generated HTML includes the core component.
+- ✅ Feature test now correctly exercises the "Thin Client" pattern by verifying it works without a manual `bootstrap.php`.

 ### File List